Design Technology

 What do you think of Design Technology lessons at Old Clee?

-Year 6 Pupil: ‘I like that we have made an alarm and love having the chance to make things.’
+Year 6 Pupil: ‘I like that we have made a motor car and love having the chance to make things.’

-Year 3 Pupil: ‘I like looking at the designers and we even made our own chair using glue guns.’
+Year 3 Pupil: ‘I like looking at the designers and we even made our pneumatic dragon.’

 What would you like to improve about being a designer at Old Clee?